Summer Institute on Inequality

 Thomas J. Sugrue

 David Boies Professor of History and Sociology and Director of Penn SSPF, University of Pennsylvania

 A specialist in twentieth-century American politics, urban history, civil rights, and race, Sugrue was educated at Columbia; King's College, Cambridge; and Harvard, where he earned his Ph.D. in 1992.
-He is a Fellow of the American Academy of Arts and Sciences, President of the Urban History Association, President of the Social Science History Association, and has been a fellow at the Brookings Institution and the Institute for Advanced Study.
+He is a Fellow of the American Academy of Arts and Sciences, and past president of both the Urban History Association and the Social Science History Association.
+Sugrue has been a fellow at the Brookings Institution and the Institute for Advanced Study.

 John D. Skrentny

 Professor of Sociology and Director, Center for Comparative Immigration Studies, University of California, San Diego

 John Skrentny received a Ph.D. in Sociology from Harvard University and a BA in Sociology and Philosophy from Indiana University.
 His research focuses on public policy, law and inequality, especially as they relate to immigration, civil rights, jobs and opportunity.
 Skrentny is Director of the Center for Comparative Immigration Studies (CCIS) at UC-San Diego.

 His research has sought to bring a cultural approach to the fields of historical institutionalism and American political development.
 Starting with the premise that no policy is developed without the decisions of policy makers, Skrentny has focused his research on the worldviews and actions of policy-making elites, situating them in their historical, local and global contexts.